Motion Picture Rating: PG-13

 After listening to it, I was…semi-impressed?
 Not really.
 If you read my review, you’ll know I thought it was meh.
 I was excited to see how it translated onto the screen.

-Vee is not the adventures type… Her best friend Syd, however, can pretty much do anything—and does.
+Vee is not the adventurous type… Her best friend Syd, however, can pretty much do anything—and does.
 When Syd suggests Vee do something wild and dangerous, Vee surprises her and does just that: she becomes a player in Nerve, a game where you complete dares for prizes.
 Seems easy enough—especially backed by her deliciously hot partner Ian—until…it’s not.
 As their popularity increases and the dares get more insane, Vee realizes maybe Nerve is less of ‘just a game’ than she thought.

 I quickly realized the film Nerve was a loose adaptation of the novel.
 The premise was the same—a new game called Nerve where you complete dares to win prizes—and the characters were (more or less) the same.
 For instance, Vee is a photographer, not a makeup artist.
 She also has a sad, overly attached mother and a dead brother, giving her a very different backstory from the book.
 Tommy does help her with her first dare, but after that he’s actually extremely helpful and not a total dickwad like in the novel.
 Little things like that.
 Slight changes to the characters, but mostly, they remained the same.

 After that, the story is totally different.
 The dares are different.
 The dares are decided differently.
 The story moves in a different direction than the novel and has a very different ending.
 It’s basically a different story, and I liked that.
 The dares in the film were more aligned with what I expected from the book and were translated well onto the screen.
 The whole idea of the novel is better seen than described.
-Honestly, it made it easier to imagine actually happening.
+Honestly, it made it easier to imagine something like this actually happening.
 We’re truly not far off from something like this… Some may think that’s a stretch (my girlfriend…….), but come on.
 We already have live game shows on our phones (HQ Trivia and HQ Words, anyone?) that, when it first came out, literally disrupted our lives.
 Bosses were stopping meetings to play, teachers pausing class… It’s crazy, but it can happen.
 We’re all so obsessed with our public selves (social media like Snapchat and Insta), that combining the two and creating a dare-like game for prizes could totally (and will probably) happen.
 Just sayin’.

 I couldn’t really stand Vee in the book, but she was much more bearable in the film.
 And Dave Franco as Ian…